Goto Main Content

 4. List of foreign professionals to be employed and copy of their passports or alien resident certificates.

-5. Original receipt of the examination fee.
+5. Original receipt of the review fee.

 6. Other documents required by the MOL.